cvs-health/testaro/README.md

 ### Test-package duplication

 Test packages sometimes do redundant testing, in that two or more packages test for the same issues.
-But the testing and reporting are not necessarily identical.
+But such duplications are not necessarily perfect.
 Therefore, the scoring procs currently made available by Testaro do not select a single package to test for a single issue.
 Instead, they allow all packages to test for all the issues they can test for, but decrease the weights placed on issues that multiple packages test for.
 The more packages test for an issue, the smaller the weight placed on each package’s finding of that issue.

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.
 When tests require temporary files to be written, Testaro writes them there.

-## More information

-The `doc` directory may contain additional information.